4d/docs/docs/Backup/settings.md

 ### Log management

 The **Use Log File** option, when checked, indicates that the application uses a log file.
-The pathname of the log life for the current data file is specified below the option.
+The pathname of the log file for the current data file is specified below the option.
 When this option is checked, it is not possible to open the application without a log file.
-For more information about the log file, pleaser refer to [log file](../log.mg)
+For more information about the log file, please refer to [log file](../log.md)

 By default, any project created with 4D uses a log file (option **Use Log File** checked in the **General Page** of the **Preferences**).
 The log file is named *data.journal* and is placed in the Data folder.